MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Get-MgRoleManagementDirectoryRoleEligibilityScheduleRequestAppScope.md

 # Get-MgRoleManagementDirectoryRoleEligibilityScheduleRequestAppScope

 ## SYNOPSIS
-Read-only property with details of the app specific scope when the assignment scope is app specific.
+Read-only property with details of the app-specific scope when the assignment scope is app-specific.
 Containment entity.

 ## SYNTAX